 The Ph.D. program admits only a small number of new students each year.
-In 2013, we made eight initial offers of admission from a pool of sixty-nine applicants, with an entering class of three.
+We received about 300 applications for the Fall 2023 cohort; in general, we hope to make 12-14 offers and obtain an entering class of about six students.

 All applications for this program should be submitted directly to the Yale Graduate School Office of Admissions through the online application page.